sccn/sccn.github.io/tutorials/I.2_Channel_Locations.md

-<span style="color: green">Exploratory Step</span>: Viewing Channel Locations.
+**Viewing Channel Locations**

 Reopen <span style="color: brown>Edit \"> Channel locations</span> if you
 closed it.

 To visualize the 2-D locations of the channels, press *Plot 2-D* above the *Read Locations* button.
-Else, at any time during an EEGLAB session you may refer to a plot showing the channel locations by selecting <font color=brown>Plot → Channel location \> By name</font>.
+Else, at any time during an EEGLAB session you may refer to a plot showing the channel locations by selecting <font color=brown>Plot → Channel location → By name</font>.
 Either command pops up a window like that below.

+*Note*: In
-Note: In this plot, click on any channel label to see its channel number.
+this plot, click on any channel label to see its channel number.

-<span style="color: red">NOTE</span>: Equating 'channel locations' with
+<span style="color: red">WARNING</span>: Equating 'channel locations' with
 (single) *electrode* locations only makes sense when all channels use the same 'reference channel.'
 An EEG channel signal is always the ''difference' between voltages at two (or more) electrodes --